akka/akka/akka-docs/rst/java/http/routing-dsl/directives/basic-directives/extractLog.rst

 The ``extractLog`` directive is used for providing logging to routes, such that they don't have to depend on closing over a logger provided in the class body.

-See :ref:`-extract-` and :ref:`ProvideDirectives` for an overview of similar directives.
+See :ref:`-extract-java-` and :ref:`ProvideDirectives-java` for an overview of similar directives.

 Example
 -------